 SYMPTOM WHAT TO TRY Both RED steadily lit.
 Re-seat controller or install in another slot.
 A pattern is flashed on the LEDs.
 Retry power-up.
 Record error code.
 Call for assistance.
 All LEDs extinguished.
-Don't do anything!
-This is normal.
+No action required.
+Selftest passed.